 4 Reasons Why You Should Get a Husky Pug Mix

-If you’re really looking to get one of these hybrids, you’ll also want to know their positives and why you should actually get one.
-Let’s take a look at 4 reasons why you SHOULD get this interesting hybrid.
+If you’re really looking to get a Hug dog, you’ll also want to know their positives and why you should actually get one.
+Let’s take a look at 4 reasons why you SHOULD get this interesting crossbreed.

 - Great family dogs and good with kids

 - Very friendly and are rarely ever aggressive

 - Can make great watchdogs for your family

 - Are generally small dogs, not needing too much space or exercise (IF containing more pug genes)